in , , ,

 One of the Seven Wonders of the Ancient World, the Great Pyramid of Giza close to Cairo is the only one still standing.
 Built of stone and bricks, the pyramids flank Cairo, the capital of Egypt.
 During the period the Egyptian pyramids were constructed, manual labor was the only tool at hand; machine lifting equipment was not accessible.
 Built to shelter the dead of the pharaoh reigning over ancient Egypt, the pyramids The iconic monument of a lion body with a pharaoh’s head lies next to the Giza pyramids: the Sphinx.

-READ ALSO: The Top 10 Richest Musicians In Africa 2024 (Forbes)
+READ ALSO: Top 10 Best Accordion Players In The World 2024

 6. Sydney Opera House In Australia